 The Second Step: Plan Your Talking Points

 Once you’ve done your research, you need to plan a little introduction so that, when you get the right person on the phone, you know what to say.
 The thing is, the biggest mistake that a lot of salespeople make is that they start with a script.
 They start talking and talking and talking and yet they never hear whether the person on the other end of the phone is even interested.
-And they never even get that other person to engage.
+And so they never even get that other person to engage.

-So what you need to do is have a very quick introduction to who you are and then you need to ask them a couple of quick questions to establish that they are listening.
+So, what you need to do is have a very quick introduction to who you are, and then you need to ask them a couple of quick questions to establish that they are listening.
 And those questions also communicate to them that you have done your homework on them and that you’re not just starting at the A’s in the phone book and working your way through to the Z’s.

 The Third Step: Close-Ended Questions

 Make the call and introduce yourself.
-Then follow-up with a few quick close-ended questions that just let the person on the other end of the phone go “yes, yes” a couple of times.
+Then follow-up with a few quick close-ended questions that just let the person on the other end of the phone say “yes, yes” a couple of times.
 Here’s an example: